anuj-softech/Noteswell/README.md

 # Noteswell
 A study assist app for high school students.
-Made with Java and XML in Sketchware Pro in 2020 by me in summer vacation :-).
+Made with Java and XML in 2020 by me in summer vacation :-).

 ## Features
 - NCERT Books from 1st to class 10th